 In Spain the 'Via Verde' is translated into English as 'Greenway'.
 This makes little sense to a tourist, we prefer to use the phrase 'Railway path' which is occasionally used in the UK (eg. Deerness Valley, County Durham) although these paths in the UK are generally named locally ( eg. Wirral Way, Cheshire).

-The Guadalimar greenway is 20km long and runs between Linares-Baeza station and the old Begíjar station.
+The Guadalimar greenway is 20 kilometres long and runs between Linares-Baeza station and the old Begíjar station.
 The route is made up of farm tracks, natural footpaths and part of the old railway… More →

-The Lucainena de las Torres greenway runs for 5.5km, from the Punete del Saltador at the Rambla Honda to Lucainena de las Torres.
+The Lucainena de las Torres greenway runs for 5.5 kilometres, from the Punete del Saltador at the Rambla Honda to Lucainena de las Torres.
 It follows the path of the old mining train which ran… More →

-Possibly the most beautiful vía verde in Andalucia is between Puerto Serrano, west of Algodonales on the Ronda-Sevilla road, and the former bandit haven Olvera.
-More >
+Possibly the most beautiful vía verde in Andalucia is the route between Puerto Serrano, west of Algodonales on the Ronda-Sevilla road, and the former bandit haven Olvera, sitting on its dramatic… More →

-On the edge of the Sierra Nevada is a 6km-long vía verde that follows an old railway line along the lush valley of the Genil river, between Güéjar-Sierra and the Barranco de San Juan to the east.
-More >
+On the edge of the Sierra Nevada National Park is a 6km-long vía verde (greenway) that follows an old railway line along the lush valley of the Genil river, between Güéjar-Sierra, 15km southeast… More →

 Until the 1960s, the Aznalcóllar mines northwest of Seville - still in operation today - were linked to the Guadalquivir river in the city by a railway, now the 27km-long Vía Verde de Itálica.… More →

 In the Sierra Norte Natural Park is this 18km-long vía verde (greenway) that follows the Huéznar river and the course of an old mining railway.
 The trains carried iron (hierro) from the mine at… More →